 Every household is provided with a baseline allocation or set amount of kWh of electricity each period – charged at a lower price than energy used above the baseline amount.
 This reflects the amount of electricity needed to cover your basic energy needs, like lighting, cooking, heating and refrigeration.
 This varies based on your location.

-*For Medical Baseline users on the Standard Residential rate plan, the High Usage Charge applies to customers whose usage exceeds their Tier 2 and medical baseline allowance.
+*The High Usage Rate no longer applies for Medical Baseline users on the Standard Residential rate plan after June 1, 2023.
 Medical Baseline customers receive an additional 16.5 kWh allocation per day in addition to their applicable seasonal baseline for the necessary operation of life-support devices and equipment.

-We offer a variety of tools and online resources to help you manage your energy use and avoid the High Usage Charge.
+We offer a variety of tools and online resources to help you manage your energy use and avoid high bills.
 There may also be better rate options for you.
 Learn more about rate options.

 Whether you want to supplement the electricity we provide to you, adopt a greener lifestyle or offset the likelihood of a High Usage Charge, you have options for generating your own electricity.
 We have the information and resources to help you get started, find more information at Net Energy Metering or Make your Own Power.